ChrisEssery/group-project/server/readme.md

          "result": "LOSE"
       }
    ],
-   "difficultyLevel": "easy", //if there is a choice of difficulty level }
+   "difficultyLevel": "easy" //if there is a choice of difficulty level }
 ```